MariiaS3/TermTrain-licencjat/README.md

   <p>First start backend, go to this folder: </p>

-  `<i>/TermTrain-licencjat/terminalCode/terminal</i>`

-  <p>After navigating to the folder, start the application with this command:</p>
+  `/TermTrain-licencjat/terminalCode/terminal`

+  <p>In the project directory, you can run:</p>

       mvn spring-boot:run

-  /TermTrain-licencjat/terminalCode/reactFrontend
+  <p>Then start the frontend, first go to this folder: </p>

+  `/TermTrain-licencjat/terminalCode/reactFrontend`

+   <p>Iin the project directory, run the command to install the package and all packages it depends on</p>

     npm install

+  <p>Then run the command that starts the application in development mode.</p>

       npm start

+  <p>Open http://localhost:3000 to view it in your browser</p>

 <img src="Licencjat/project/main_page.png" alt="home page">
 <div>